Last modified on

 Welcome to the Kotlin roadmap!
 Get a sneak peek into the priorities of the Kotlin Team.

 The goal of this roadmap is to give you a big picture.
-Here's a list of our key priorities – the areas we are investing the most effort into:
+Here's a list of our key projects – the most important things we focus on delivering:

-New compiler: a rewrite of the Kotlin compiler optimized for speed, parallelism, and unification.
-Later we will also work on pluggability.
+K2 compiler: a rewrite of the Kotlin compiler optimized for speed, parallelism, and unification.
+It will also let us introduce many anticipated language features.

 Kotlin roadmap by subsystem